 The Corporation believes that it is important that directors demonstrate their commitment to the Corporation through share ownership.
 In that regard, the Corporation has established a Director Share Ownership Policy for non-management directors.
 Under this Policy, non-management directors are required to hold Common Shares or DSUs with a value of not less than four times the amount of the director's annual retainer.
-Effective January 1, 2019, the ownership requirement under the Director Share Ownership Policy increased from \$700,000 to \$900,000.
+Effective January 1, 2022, the ownership requirement under the Director Share Ownership Policy increased from \$900,000 to \$960,000, as further discussed below under "Director Compensation Review and Changes for 2022".
 For purposes of this Policy, securities are valued at their market value and directors are expected to meet the required level of share ownership within five years of initially being elected or appointed to the Board.
+To the extent the directors receive an increase in their annual retainer, they have a five-year period from the date of the increase to attain the incremental ownership requirement.
 Directors elected or appointed to the Board who, at the time of election or appointment, were directors or trustees of either Weston and/or Choice Properties are permitted under the Policy to count their then holdings in Weston and/or Choice Properties towards their target ownership, provided that any such holdings were eligible for inclusion toward the individual's previous ownership requirement at Weston and/or Choice Properties.
 All directors either meet the required level of share ownership or are in the process of accumulating securities as required under the Policy.
-For the status of each director nominee under the Policy, see their profiles on pages 9 to 14 of this Circular.
-Management directors are not subject to the Policy but instead must satisfy the Executive Share Ownership Policy described on page 65.
+For the status of each director nominee under the Policy, see their profiles on pages 9 to 13 of this Circular.
+Management directors are not subject to the Policy but instead must satisfy the Executive Share Ownership Policy described on page 64.